-From small-town Georgia (by way of New York and a few military bases with my family), I am 2017 graduate from the University of Georgia (Go Dawgs!) with a Master of Arts degree in journalism and media.
+From small-town Georgia (by way of New York and a few military bases with my family), I am a 2017 graduate from the University of Georgia (Go Dawgs!) with a Master of Arts degree in journalism and media.
 I relocated to the Sunshine State!

 During my time in Athens, I honed my interests in media relations with Athensmade, Better Georgia, the Georgia Department of Economic Development, and various projects within the community.
-My work has been featured Buzzfeed, Explore Georgia, and a variety of literary journals.
+My work has been featured in Buzzfeed, Explore Georgia, and a variety of literary journals.

 Throughout my two-year assistantship at UGA, I was responsible for almost one thousand undergraduate students (Introduction to Public Relations) and acted as the lead researcher for a Brazilian PR firm through a university partnership.